norgedaniel/STAccessControl/Readme_01.txt

 ----------------------------------------------------------------------------
 Routing.

-Routing in ASP.NET Core is the process of mapping an incoming HTTP request to a specific handler.
+Routing in ASP.NET Core is the process of mapping an incoming HTTP request to a specific handler setting the data needed by the handler.
 In Razor Pages, the handler is a page handler method in a Razor Page.
 In MVC, the handler is an action method in a controller.

-With Routing instead of take the query string to build a dynamic model binding, it decouples the URL into the Razor page to be call and the parameters to be filled:
+With Routing instead of take the query string to build a dynamic model binding, the URL is decoupled into the razor page + handler method along with the parameters or data needed to process the request.
+The handler method is determined by the sent method used by the request: GET/POST:

 	Example of using classic query string approach: products?name=simple-widget    -->  select products.cshtml  and parameter: name="simple-widget"

 	Example of using Routing decoupling:  products/simple-widget  -->   select products.cshtml  and parameter:  {name}="simple-widget"

 There are two types or routing available in ASP.NET Core: "convention-based routing" and "attribute routing".